 About Trust Score: Trust Score, a proprietary algorithm that allows traders to get an at-a-glance rating of a broker’s overall trust, was originally developed for BrokerNotes.co’s sister site, ForexBrokers.com.
 Trust Score is based on our independent research and powered by the extensive data we’ve collected on brokers and regulatory agencies across a wide range of regulatory environments, jurisidictions, and countries.

 Regulatory licenses held by Moneta Markets, compared to the industry average

-Moneta Markets currently has 1 Tier-1 Licenses, 1 Tier-2 Licenses, and 0 Tier-3 Licenses.
+Moneta Markets currently has 1 Tier-1 Licenses, 1 Tier-2 Licenses, 0 Tier-3 Licenses, and 1 Tier-4 Licenses.
 To get an idea of how Moneta Markets stacks up against the industry average, check out our visual breakdown of the average number of Tier-1, Tier-2, and Tier-3 regulatory licenses held by brokers in the BrokerNotes database:

 Can I trust Moneta Markets?